 Credit for the piece goes to the Washington Post graphics department.

-Credit for the piece goes to the BBC graphics department.
+Credit for the piece goes to the Bloomberg graphics department.